OmniJeff/aggro-log/README.md

     // Bunyan hasn't logged anything yet ...

     setTimeout(function () {
+        // About 11 seconds later ...

-        // Now, Bunyan will have logged something like:
+        // Now, Bunyan will have logged an aggregated summary of the 10 logs done above:
         // {hostname: 'myHost', intervalCount: 10, level: 30, msg: 'it looped', logIntervalMs: 10773, name: 'my-bunyan-log', pid: 30579}
     }, 11000);